FreeAndFair/ColoradoRLA/docs/25_developer.md

    are addressed.
 The reviewer should check that all new commits are signed, then merge the PR using the GitHub "Merge pull request" button.
 This will introduce an _unsigned_ merge commit, but preserve the signatures on the actual branch's commits.
+Finally, the PR submitter, not the reviewer, should delete the merged branch.

 **Guidelines:**
 - Do not commit directly to `master`.